 Florida Society of Environmental Analysts’ (FSEA) Online Discussion Forum Disclaimer and Terms of Use

-FSEA's online discussion forum is provided to discuss topics relevant to our industry and to promote open dialogue among members.
+FSEA's online discussion forum ("Forum") is provided to discuss topics relevant to our industry and to promote open and professionally-productive dialogue among FSEA's members.

-All discussion content within the forum reflects the views of individual participants only and do not necessarily represent the views held by FSEA as an organization.
+All discussion content within the Forum reflects the views of individual participants only and do not necessarily represent the views held by FSEA as an organization.

-Please read carefully before participating.
-The following terms govern the discussion forums presented on our website.
-Your use of the discussion forum will constitute your agreement to comply with these terms of use:
+Please read this Disclaimer and Terms of Use carefully before participating.
+The following terms, and such other terms as FSEA determines in its sole discretion, govern the Forum presented on our website.
+Your use of the Forum will constitute your agreement to comply with the following Disclaimer and Terms of Use.

-You agree not to use any obscene or offensive language to place on the discussion forum including any material that is profane, inaccurate, defamatory, false, inappropriate, threatening, hateful, constitutes junk mail or unauthorized advertising, infringes on any person’s privacy, violates copyright laws, encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise be in violation of any local, state, national, or international law or regulation.
-FSEA reserves the right to remove any such content at any time without your consent.
+You agree not to use, place or link any obscene or offensive language, websites, or attachments on the Forum including without limitation any material that is profane, inaccurate, defamatory, false, discriminatory, inappropriate, threatening, hateful, constitutes junk mail or unauthorized advertising, infringes on any person’s privacy, violates copyright laws, encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise be in violation of any local, state, national, or international law or regulation.
+You agree not to disclose any confidential information about yourself or about other persons or entities.
+You may not upload any viruses, worms, Trojan horses, or other forms of harmful computer code, nor subject the FSEA site's network or servers to unreasonable traffic loads, or otherwise engage in conduct deemed disruptive to the ordinary operation of the FSEA site.
+FSEA reserves the right to remove any such content at any time without your consent and without notice to you.

+You are expressly prohibited from compiling and using other member' personal information, including addresses, telephone numbers, fax numbers, email addresses or other contact information that may appear on the FSEA site, for the purpose of creating or compiling marketing and/or mailing lists and from sending other members unsolicited marketing materials, whether by facsimile, email, or other technological means.
+You are expressly prohibited from providing the foregoing to any third party for any purposes, including without limitation for marketing purposes.

-To maintain relevant content, FSEA reserves the right to remove messages we assess to be inappropriate or off topic and conduct editing we identify as reasonable.
-Although FSEA can delete messages, you remain solely responsible for the content of your messages, and you agree to indemnify and hold harmless FSEA with respect to any claims posted in your messages.
+To maintain relevant content, FSEA reserves the right to remove messages FSEA assesses to be inappropriate, off topic or outdated and to conduct editing FSEA identifies as reasonable in our sole discretion.
+Although FSEA can delete messages, you remain solely responsible for the content of your messages.

+You agree to defend, indemnify and hold harmless FSEA, officers, directors, employees and agents from and against any and all claims, damages, costs and expenses, including reasonable attorneys' fees, arising from or related to your use or misuse of the FSEA site, including, without limitation, your violation of this Disclaimer and Terms of Use, the infringement by you, or any other subscriber or user of your account, of any intellectual property right or other right of any person or entity.

-You agree to the use of the Forum for only lawful purposes and those that serve to act as an informational resource to you personally.
+You agree to the use of the Forum solely for lawful purposes and for informational purposes that advance the mission and purpose of FSEA and of its member's in their professional capacity.

-It is your responsibility to exercise your judgment in evaluating or utilizing any information shared within the discussion forum.
-We encourage you to confirm the information shared in the discussion forum before undertaking any action on it.
+It is your responsibility to exercise your judgment in evaluating or utilizing any information shared within the Forum.
+FSEA encourages you to confirm the information shared in the Forum before undertaking or refraining from taking any action on it.

-We do not assume any responsibility for any websites or resources that are linked to our site or that you browse as a result of a referral you gained through a link posted on the discussion forum.
+FSEA does not assume any responsibility for any information shares within the Forum or for any websites, attachments or resources that are linked to FSEA's site or that you browse as a result of a referral you gained through a link posted on the Forum.